Best Time To Visit Barbados: Seasonality, Weather & Events

 When Sir Austin Sealy and Carl Bayley began the Run Barbados Marathon, they had no idea it would grow into the major event that it is today, attracting thousands of visitors and participants.
 Come for the Run, Stay for the Fun!” is the theme for the three day marathon which occurs at four different levels: a fun race, 5 and 10k and a full marathon on the last day.
 The route navigates the historic town, and participants will have a chance to explore Bay Street Esplanade, the Parliament building area, and other notable locations.

-Haven’t tried snorkeling yet?
-Then you simply must while in Barbados!
-The island is well known for its spectacular coral reefs which are responsible, among other things, for protecting the coastline and providing a home for marine life.
+Never tried snorkeling?
+Barbados is just the place to start!
+The island’s spectacular coral reefs protect the coastline and provide a vibrant home for marine life.
 There is no special time to go snorkeling while in Barbados – the waters are clear and calm and provide great visibility so that you have the perfect view of the many different forms of underwater life.
-You don’t even need to venture far, most snorkeling locations in Barbados offer opportunities to see tropical fishes in abundance, as well as turtles, rays, and even barracudas.
-Some of the best snorkeling locations are along the south and west coast of Barbados, where the temperature of the water is hardly ever lower than 79°F.

 Expert Tip: Never snorkeled before?
 Check out these great snorkeling tips for beginners that will get you started.

 Wherever you decide to stay during your vacation, it should be a “home away from home” – somewhere that makes you feel at ease and meets all your needs.
 An all-inclusive resort does just that and there are several options to choose from in Barbados.
 Sandals Barbados and Sandals Royal Barbados are top choices, as they are located near the hot spots on the island such as St Lawrence Gap in Christ Church.
-St Lawrence Gap is on the southern coast of Barbados and the area is most known for its exclusive dining options, luxury accommodation, lively nightlife and great shopping.
+St Lawrence Gap is on the southern coast of Barbados and the area is most known for its unique dining options, beachfront accommodation, lively nightlife and great shopping.

 On average, during the month of June, the temperature in the capital city of Bridgetown is 81°F. This makes June the hottest month on island, so visitors should pack the appropriate light weight clothing when travelling and drink plenty of water.